-Due to the Great Resignation, a generous benefits and perks package is crucial.
-According to research from Zenefits, 63% of companies say retaining employees is harder than hiring them.
+A generous benefits and perks package is crucial to have if you want to recruit and retain top talent, especially because of the Great Resignation1.
+According to Zenefits2, 63% of companies say retaining employees is harder than hiring them.
 If you’re struggling with your retention rate, boosting your benefits package is an excellent place to start.

-The Society of Human Resource Management (SHRM) also found that 92% of employees say their benefits are important for their overall job satisfaction.
+The Society of Human Resource Management3 (SHRM) also found that 92% of employees say their benefits are important for their overall job satisfaction.

-In a related article, 63% of job seekers surveyed say they pay attention to what benefits a company offers.
-This means that offering benefits, and listing them in your job ads, is an integral part of successful hiring efforts.
+In a related article, 63% of job seekers4 surveyed say they pay attention to what benefits a company offers.
+This means that providing benefits for employees, and listing them in your job ads, is an integral part of successful hiring efforts.

 Highlight your organization’s values

 Today’s successful companies know that to attract and retain employees, they must define and instill great company values.
-Your employee benefits package can be a reflection of your company values and entice top talent who share the same core values as you.
+Your employee benefits package can reflect your company values and entice top talent who share the same core values as you.

 For example, you may launch a corporate responsibility initiative offering PTO to your employees so they can volunteer in their community.